 The disadvantage is due to increased processing complexity.
 Public key algorithms are slower than symmetric ones.

 The process of generating pairs of keys, as in the symmetrical case, requires that you select the length of the keys properly.

-To avoid this situation we need to generate appropriate long keys: this way, trying to calculate the private key would require much more computational power, and/or excessively long processing times.
-Also in this case, therefore, the length of the key is fundamental.
+To avoid this situation, we need to generate appropriate long keys: in this way, trying to calculate the private key would require much more computational power, and/or excessively long processing times.
+Also in this case, the length of the key is fundamental.

 Chosen plaintext attack

 One type of attack that can be implemented in the case of asymmetric encryption is the chosen plaintext attack.
 If the eavesdropper knows that the domain of the possible messages being exchanged is limited, he may try to implement this technique.